-The Design Studio comprises a Reverse Engineering lab and the Innovation Annex.
+The Design Studio comprises a Reverse Engineering Lab (RevEng Lab) and the Da Vinci Lab.
 The studio consists of a variety of tools, measurement devices and materials to support tinkering via product teardown, ideation and modification.
 Concepts can be implemented through the complementary tinkering spaces.

 A great way to start tinkering is with a reverse engineering project.
-Come to the Design Studio, work with your peers to teardown a product, and gain a better understanding of how engineering brings together innovative thinking + analysis to solve problems.
+Come to the RevEng Lab, work with your peers to tear down a product, and gain a better understanding of how engineering brings together innovative thinking and analysis to solve problems.

-The SEAS Engineering Machine Shop is a great place to get started with Tinkering and the Experiential Learning Program Continuum.
-You will be using the Machine Shop throughout your four years at UB, so there is no better time to get accustomed to it than right now!
+The SEAS Engineering Machine Shop is a great place to get started with tinkering and the experiential learning program continuum.
+You will be using the Machine Shop throughout your time at UB, so there is no better time to get accustomed to it than right now.